cb051/CheroKeyProject/README.md

    a.
 Follow the steps listed in "Getting Started"
 4. Read more about our project structure here: https://docs.google.com/document/d/1IjD0NA4TzRZ3NhHy7jo_PDQCZL3fCrsZQxOgnse3ctY/edit?usp=sharing
+5. Here is an idea of what the app looks like: https://youtu.be/EYYAUvIQluo

 last updated: 3 May 2021